aatxe/oxide/notes/ownership.md

-Firstly, we can follow the tradition of Boyland and introduce a sort of substructural permissions context that gets updated accordingly as the program executes (or while stepping through statements durin g type-checking).
+Firstly, we can follow the tradition of Boyland and introduce a sort of substructural permissions context that gets updated accordingly as the program executes (or while stepping through statements during type-checking).
 This results in typing rules that look like ordinary rules for typing imperative programs (with each rule yielding an updated context).

 The alternative is to follow more directly Linear Regions, L3, etc. and add a capability type that